-- President of the Palm Beach County Association of Chiefs of Police- one appointment with the following qualifications: A former law enforcement official with experience in investigating white-collar crime or public corruption.
-(Vice Chair, Commissioner Bryan Kummerlen) - President of the F. Malcolm Cunningham, Sr. Bar Association, the President of the Hispanic Bar Association of Palm Beach County and the President of the Palm Beach County Bar Association one shared appointment with the following qualifications: An attorney with experience in ethics regulation of public officials and employees.
-(Chair, Commissioner Sarah L. Shullman) - President of Florida Atlantic University (FAU) one appointment with the following qualifications: A faculty member who teaches at an institution of higher education with a campus located in the county and who has taught a course in professional legal ethics or has published or performed services in the field of professional legal ethics.
-(Commissioner Peter L. Cruise) - President of the Palm Beach Chapter of the Florida Institute of Certified Public Accountants (CPA) one appointment with the following qualifications: A member with at least five (5) years of experience as a CPA with forensic audit experience.
-(Commissioner Michael S. Kridel) - Palm Beach County League of Cities one appointment with the following qualifications: A former elected official for a governmental entity within the county.
-(Commissioner Rodney G. Romano)
+- President of Florida Atlantic University (FAU) one appointment with the following qualifications: A faculty member who teaches at an institution of higher education with a campus located in the county and who has taught a course in professional legal ethics or has published or performed services in the field of professional legal ethics.
+(Chair, Commissioner Peter L. Cruise) - President of the Palm Beach Chapter of the Florida Institute of Certified Public Accountants (CPA) one appointment with the following qualifications: A member with at least five (5) years of experience as a CPA with forensic audit experience.
+(Vice Chair, Commissioner Michael S. Kridel) - Palm Beach County League of Cities one appointment with the following qualifications: A former elected official for a governmental entity within the county.
+(Commissioner Rodney G. Romano) - President of the Palm Beach County Association of Chiefs of Police- one appointment with the following qualifications: A former law enforcement official with experience in investigating white-collar crime or public corruption.
+(Commissioner Carol E. A. DeGraffenreidt) - President of the F. Malcolm Cunningham, Sr. Bar Association, the President of the Hispanic Bar Association of Palm Beach County and the President of the Palm Beach County Bar Association one shared appointment with the following qualifications: An attorney with experience in ethics regulation of public officials and employees.
+(Commissioner Michael H. Kugler)